 The paving of these roads mitigate future flooding and erosion issues by stabilizing the surface of the roads and improving existing storm drainage features.
-Program Budget:

-The total program budget for this activity is \$4,857,450 with specific allocations as follows:
+The total program budget for this activity is \$4,696,186.21 with specific allocations as follows:

-Volliedale Drive - \$1,439,150
+Volliedale Drive - \$1,943,093.11

-Gary Hallman Circle - \$2,249150
+Gary Hallman Circle - \$2,753,093.10

-Crout Pond Way/Nathan Miller Road - \$1,169,150.

-These allocations may be increased or decreased with an amendment to the Action Plan and approval by the County Council and HUD.
+The funds from the Crout Pond Way/Nathan Miller Road activity consisting of \$1,167,150, will be redistributed to equally (rounded to the nearest dollar) amongst the remaining infrastructure projects/activities..These allocations may be increased or decreased with an amendment to the Action Plan and approval by the County Council and HUD.